Zed0100/EscapeRoom/README.md

 # Made by Arturo Gonzalez and Zed Chen

 # Escape the room!
-To escape, click and find clues to escape.
-Once you find all clues, put them in order and win the game.
+To escape, click on objects within the picture and find clues to escape.
+Once you find all clues, enter them in the correct order on the panel and win the game.